rouseguy/appliedML/README.md

-# appliedML
+# Applied Machine Learning

-Applied Machine Learning using Python
+A classification problem is taken and we try various algorithms on it.